Gearbox-protocol/dev-docs/pages/core/liquidation.md

 In some cases, the total value (minus the liquidator's premium) is enough to cover the amount owed to LPs (i.e. `debt + interest + quota interest`) but not enough to also cover the entirety of protocol fees.
 In this case, the protocol only collects whatever it can (leftover after paying the pool and the liquidator).

+In cases where the total value (minus the liquidator's premium) is not enough to cover the debt to LPs, the contracts record a loss.
+This will have two effects: first, the pool share exchange rate will decrease; second, borrowing in that Credit Manager will be stopped until the Gearbox governance explicitly re-enables it.
+In cases of large loss over short periods of time, the contracts will be paused entirely.

 If the liquidator wants to receive non-underlying assets as premium, they need to transfer these assets to themselves manually with a "withdraw collateral" call.
 Otherwise, the leftover underlying after repaying the debt and remaining funds is sent to the liquidator automatically.

 ## Liquidations due to expiration